swittk/ezmedicationinput/README.md

 - Emits timing abbreviations (`timing.code`) and repeat structures simultaneously where possible.
 - Maps meal/time blocks to the correct `Timing.repeat.when` **EventTiming** codes and can auto-expand AC/PC/C into specific meals.
 - Outputs SNOMED CT route codings (while providing friendly text) and round-trips known SNOMED routes back into the parser.
+- Auto-codes common PRN (as-needed) reasons and additional dosage instructions while keeping the raw text when no coding is available.
 - Understands ocular and intravitreal shorthand (OD/OS/OU, LE/RE/BE, IVT*, VOD/VOS, etc.) and warns when intravitreal instructions omit an eye side.
 - Parses fractional/ minute-based intervals (`q0.5h`, `q30 min`, `q1/4hr`) plus dose and timing ranges.
 - Supports extensible dictionaries for routes, units, frequency shorthands, and event timing tokens.